Industrial CT Scanning - Services

 Types of Equipment

-Generally, there are two basic types of medical and industrial CT scanners.
+Generally, there are two basic types of medical and Industrial CT Scanning systems.
 There are parallel x-ray beam scanners and fan x-ray beam scanners.
 Parallel x-ray beam scanners can be categorized into first and second generation systems, similarly fan x-ray beam systems are categorized into third and fourth generation systems.
 These different types of CT scanners have been named according to their method of data collection, as opposed to the shape or structure of the beam itself.

 Most Common types of Equipment